 Books studied recently include The Eternal Companion by Swami Brahmananda, and Raja Yoga by Swami Vivekananda.

-The next meeting reading Hazrat Inayat Khan will be May 30 and will be held in a member’s home.
-The reading is from The Sufi Message of Hazrat Inayat Khan, (Vol VI, Book 6. p.109, “Life, an opportunity”) The Sufi Message of Hazrat Inayat Khan.
+The next meeting reading Hazrat Inayat Khan will be November 28 and will be held in a member’s home.
+The reading is from The Sufi Message of Hazrat Inayat Khan, The Sufi Message of Hazrat Inayat Khan.

-The next Masnavi meeting will be held May 23 in the meeting room.
-The reading for that meeting is The Masnavi; Teachings of Rumi. (abridged and translated by E.H.
-Whinfield) (p.97.”Wisdom the believer’s lost camel”) These meetings are chaired by a Gnostic Society member.
+The last Masnavi meeting for the year was held December 5 in the meeting room.
+The reading for those meetings is The Masnavi; Teachings of Rumi. (abridged and translated by E.H.
+Whinfield).
+These meetings are chaired by a Gnostic Society member.

 Contact: Abdullah’s books and further information about Abdullah are available on the Gnostic Press website.
 If you wish to know more about the Gnostic Society or Abdullah’s teachings, please feel free to contact us here.